 Scouting locations is a good place to start, as this will determine your opportunities and constraints.
 The ideal place to set up a glamping site is one that’s surrounded by nature (and outdoor activities like hiking, biking and kayaking) but can be easily accessed by transportation.

 “Many of the owners we deal with use surplus land or buy plots of land with the intention of turning it into a space where they can start a glamping site.
-We are also seeing a sizeable number of owners diversify current land, such as farms and agricultural land into second-use spaces for glamping sites,” said Thom.
+We are also seeing a sizable number of owners diversify current land, such as farms and agricultural land into second-use spaces for glamping sites,” said Thom.

 Speaking of “repurposing” pieces of land, many glamping property managers decide to partner with landowners through a revenue share model and install glamping units on their properties.